magmafoundation/Magma/README.md

 ## 1.16

-Magma 1.16.x is in development, but a usable release is not available yet.
-You can still view the source code [here](https://github.com/magmafoundation/Magma-1.16.x).
+Magma 1.16 is in beta and not stable enough to be used on a public server.
+Beta releases for testing and private playing can be found [here](https://github.com/magmafoundation/Magma-1.16.x).

 ## Deployment